Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 The E.B.
 Lyons Interpretive Center, A Great River Road Interpertive Center, serves as a visitor information center and park office.
-Displays and exhibits provide information about the history and features of the park.
+Displays and exhibits provide information about the history and natural features of the park.
 The Betty Hauptli Bird and Butterfly Garden, native prairies, woodland flower gardens, hiking trails, and historic Junkerman farm site are just some of the many attractions at the Center.
 The E.B.
 Lyons Interpretive Center is open year-round.
-Programs are offered at the Center on Sunday mornings during the summer season; and special programs can be scheduled with the park ranger at other times.
+Programs are offered at the Center throughout the year and special programs can be scheduled with the park staff at other times.
 The center's auditorium and conference room can be rented by contacting th Friends of the Mines of Spain.

 Horseshoe Bluff Interpretive Area

 The geological history of the Dubuque vicinity is laid bare in this area.
 A thick layer of Ordovician dolomite rock has been exposed in the horseshoe-shaped quarry.
 Access to the different layers and vistas can be made by using staircases and trails.
-In addition a 15-acre wetland with two floating trails gives access to a wildlife observation blind.
+In addition a 15-acre wetland with two floating trails gives access to a wildlife observation deck.
 Interpretive signs provide interesting insights into the geology, history and resources of the Mines of Spain State Recreation Area.

 Hiking and cross-country ski trails are available at the Mines of Spain.
 Four miles of ski trails are maintained for classical and skate skiing and 4 miles of hiking trails.
-There are 11 individual nature walks within the park, including those at the E.B.
+There are 13 individual nature walks within the park, including those at the E.B.
 Lyons Interpretive Center and another at the Horseshoe Bluff Site.
 The EB Lyons Interpretive Center area contains two new trails in 2016- The America State Park Woodland Walk provide opportunities for you to explore the state trees of th 50 states ad the John and Alice Butler ADA Trail.
 Other trails provide a wide range of opportunities for visitors to view Mines of Spain on old winding logging roads, to view limestone bluffs, scenic vistas, and to enjoy a hike through forests and prairie.
 Some of the trails are steep and challenging.
 The trail system is designated as a National Recreation Trails System.

 Hunting and Trapping